coding-blocks/hiring-blocks-backend-legacy/README.md

 Create a Database:

+In psql shell:
 ```
-create database hb;
+> create database hb;
-create user hbuser with encrypted password 'hbpass';
+> create user hbuser with encrypted password 'hbpass';
-grant all privileges on database hb to hbuser;
+> grant all privileges on database hb to hbuser;
 ```

 Scripts: